RT-LOC/docs/docs/hardware/README.md

 ## Flashing the Boards

-Firmware can be updated over-the-air from our RTLS Manager software.
+Firmware can be updated over-the-air from our RTManager software.
 The latest firmwares can also be searched and flashed over USB from our RTLOC app.

 ### Developers
 If one of the built-in firmware update methods are not enough for you and you want to experiment into the smallest detail with the hardware, you'll find help here to get you going.